-- 9.1.
+9.1.
 Some children who frequently display challenging behaviour may lack the ability to self-regulate because of a SEND or mental health issue.
-Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 9.2.
+Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set.

+- 9.2.
 While it should not be assumed that every incident of misbehaviour will be connected to their SEND, all staff should consider behaviour in relation to a child's SEND in the first instance.
 Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 9.3.
 Children learn best to manage their self-control, behaviour and learning when they feel well supported by staff who are caring, understanding, curious and consistent.
 Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident. - 9.4.
-Staff will be supported in this by the academy's SENCO, SLT and Family Liaison Officer and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk)
+Staff will be supported in this by the academy's SENCO, and Senior Leadership Team and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance